Blow-up in finite or infinite time of the 2D cubic Zakharov-Kuznetsov equation: Introduction

 The estimates allowing the conversion from $w_\infty$ to $v$ are given in \S \ref{S:conversion}.

 Prop. \ref{P:reduction}\,(2) combined with Prop. \ref{P:nonlin-liouville} were established as a ``nonlinear Liouville theorem'' in the case of $L^2$-critical gKdV by Martel \& Merle \cite{MM-liouville}.
-Our proof uses some of the same elements adapted to the 2D case -- for example the comparability of $L^2$ and $H^1$ norms of the remainder functions $\tilde \epsilon_n$ (see Prop. \ref{P:normcomp}) proved by a virial-type estimate, and the convergence of renormalized remainders \eqref{E:renorm-remainder} to $w_\infty$, solving the linear linearized equation (see Prop. \ref{P:conv-linear}), proved via adaptation of the local theory estimates in an appropriate reference frame.
-However, our proof differs in the follows aspects.
+Our proof uses some of the similar elements adapted to the 2D case -- for example, the comparability of $L^2$ and $H^1$ norms of the remainder functions $\tilde \epsilon_n$ (see Prop. \ref{P:normcomp}) proved by a virial-type estimate, and the convergence of renormalized remainders \eqref{E:renorm-remainder} to $w_\infty$, solving the linearized equation (see Prop. \ref{P:conv-linear}), proved via adaptation of the local ZK theory estimates in an appropriate reference frame.
+However, our proof differs in the following aspects.
 The decay estimate with sharp coefficient (as in our Prop. \ref{P:reduction}\,(2)) is proved in the gKdV case by Martel \& Merle \cite{MM-liouville} by appealing to the $L^2$-critical scattering theory available for that equation (Kenig, Ponce \& Vega \cite{KPV}).
-No such result is yet available for 2D ZK, so we instead prove a monotonicity estimate directly on the remainder $\epsilon$ (rescaled to $\eta$) -- see Lemma \ref{L:ep-strong-decay} and Corollary \ref{C:tilde-ep-decay}.
-This type of calculation was previously done by Martel \& Merle \cite[Claim 14]{MM-refined} in the gKdV context, and we combine it here with our rotation method (see \S \ref{S:rotation}) for obtaining the decay in $y$-direction.
+No such result is available for 2D cubic ZK (the best well-posedness result for 2D cubic ZK is $H^s$ for $s\geq \frac14$ by Kinoshita \cite{Kin}), so we instead prove a monotonicity estimate directly on the remainder $\epsilon$ (rescaled to $\eta$) -- see Lemma \ref{L:ep-strong-decay} and Corollary \ref{C:tilde-ep-decay}.
+This type of calculation was previously done by Martel \& Merle \cite[Claim 14]{MM-refined} in the gKdV context, and we combine it here with our rotation method (see Lemma \ref{L:mon2}) to obtain the decay in $y$-direction.
 Finally, we prove the linear virial estimate, Lemma \ref{L:w-virial}, key to the proof of the linear Liouville property (Prop. \ref{P:linear-liouville}), by transforming from $w$ to $v= (1-\delta \Delta)^{-1}\mathcal{L}w$, and addressing the analogous estimate for $v$, which appears as Lemma \ref{L:v-virial}.
 In \cite{MM-liouville}, this method was not used and the estimate for $w$ was proved directly, essentially by calculating $\partial_t \int x w^2 \, dx$, which leads to a positivity estimate for a Schr\"odinger operator $\tilde{\mathcal{L}}$.
 If this were done in our case of 2D ZK, by computing $\partial_t \iint x w^2 \, dx \,dy$, we would obtain a Schr\"odinger operator $\tilde{\mathcal{L}}$, for which the positivity estimate seems to fail (as suggested by our numerics).
-The method of converting from $w$ to $v$ was introduced by Martel \cite{Martel-dual} in the gKdV context, where the transformation $v= \mathcal{L}w$ is used.
+The method of converting from $w$ to $v$ was mentioned by Martel \cite{Martel-dual} in the gKdV context, where the transformation $v= \mathcal{L}w$ is used.
 The addition of the regularization operator, $v= (1-\delta \Delta)^{-1} \mathcal{L} w$ was used by Kenig \& Martel \cite{KM-BO} in their treatment of asymptotic stability for the Benjamin-Ono equation.
 We use it here, together with a few additional commutator arguments, that we establish in \S \ref{S:conversion}.
-For the 2D quadratic ZK, asymptotic stability was established by C\^{o}te, Mu\~{n}oz, Pilod \& Simpson \cite{CMPS} using a virial estimate established with the transformation $v=\mathcal{L}w$, without the use of regularization (and thus, requiring additional higher regularity estimates).
-A key difference between \cite{CMPS} and our paper is the choice of orthogonality conditions.
-The orthogonality conditions used in \cite{CMPS} do not seem to work in our context, as they are not sufficient to establish the spectral coercivity of $\tilde{\tilde{\mathcal{L}}}$ for nonlinearities $\partial_x (|u|^{p-1}u)$ outside $1.8<p<2.1491$ as remarked in \cite[Appendix A.2.2]{CMPS}.
-Our different choice of orthogonality conditions leads to a different linear operator $\tilde{\tilde{\mathcal{L}}}$, which includes a rank two projection operator.
-We rely on numerical methods, as detailed in \S \ref{S:numerical}, and an angle lemma (Lemma \ref{L:angle}) to confirm the positivity of $\tilde{\tilde{\mathcal{L}}}$.